OceanBase logo

 Note

-• The default HTTP listening port of OAT is 7000.
-You can specify the -e HTTP_PORT=7001 parameter to modify the port.
+• The HTTP service of OAT listens on port 7000 by default.
+You can specify the -e HTTP_PORT=7001 parameter to change it to another port.

 • You can specify the -e OAT_INITIAL_ADMIN_PASSWORD=xxx parameter to change the password of OAT.

-• By default, the built-in MariaDB of OAT listens on port 3306.
-You can specify the -e DB_PORT=3307 parameter to modify the port.
+• OAT uses MariaDB as its data store by default.
+It listens on port 3306 by default.
+You can specify the -e DB_PORT=3307 parameter to change it to another port.

-• We recommend that you start OAT by specifying the --net host parameter because a container started in bridge mode can be affected by docker0 bridge failures or the ip_forward parameter of the operating system.
+• We recommend that you use the --net host parameter to start OAT, because a container started in bridge network mode may be affected by docker0 bridge failures or the operating system parameter ip_forward.

-If the login page appears, OAT is installed and started.
+If the login page appears in the browser window, OAT has been installed and started successfully.

 Previous topic